andyj/aws-cli/README.md

-# AWS CLI in Docker
+# AWS CLI in Docker which is Digital Ocean compliant

 Containerized AWS CLI on alpine to avoid requiring the aws cli to be installed on CI machines.
 Forked from [mesosphere/aws-cli](https://github.com/mesosphere/aws-cli)